hmahmud42/bc_tech_intro/docs/bc_proto_prelim.md

 ### Cryptographic Puzzles

-Crypotgraphic hash puzzles are used to to make it difficult to tamper with a blockchain data structure.
+Cryptographic hash puzzles are used to to make it difficult to tamper with a blockchain data structure.
 The main property of these puzzles that is used is that they are very computationally expensive to solve and computationally very cheap to verify.
 These puzzles are based on the so-called _one-way_ property of hash functions.
 This property states that given the hash of a particular string, it is not possible to recover that string from the hash without systematically checking the hash of all possible strings (for instance, by lexicographical order).
 Given this, the puzzle is defined as follows.

 Given a hash function `hash`, the puzzle is defined for a string `s` and a difficulty level `d`, which is a positive whole number: _Find the number `n` such that `hash(sn)` is starts with `d` zeros._